njboxerfan/objc-Pushup-Protocols-ios-004/README.md

 ### Goals
 - Send data back through an app using custom protocols with delegates.
 - Get some practice with reading other people's code
-- Learn about Key Value Collection Operators (Advanced)
+- Learn about Key Value Collection Operators

 ### Objective